fazeelanizam13/react-clock/README.md

 - install dependencies - `npm install`
 - start dev server - `npm run start`

-to test package:
+to test the package:

-- package - `npm pack`
+- package the source code - `npm pack`
-- reference the generated `.tgz` file from the `package.json` of project you want to test the package from
+- reference the generated `.tgz` file from the `package.json` of the project you want to test from

 ```
 "dependencies": {